keatonelvins/lacuna/README.md

 # lacuna

-Tiny, memory-efficient trainer for continued pretraining and finetuning of popular HF models
+Tiny, memory-efficient trainer for continued pretraining and finetuning of popular HF models.

+Seeing how far we can push `AutoModel.from_pretrained()`.

 ## Quick Start